x

 Herman Whitfield III

 On Monday, the judge denied a motion to dismiss the charges.
-So, the case goes to trial December 2.
-The trial is expected to last one week.
-Jury selection is scheduled November 26.
+So, the case goes to trial Dec.
+2. The trial is expected to last one week.
+Jury selection is scheduled Nov.
+26.

-"I just hope justice prevails in this situation, because first of all, these officers are citizens before they're officers, so they should be held accountable by the laws and standards of this nation, just as we are,” said Herman Whitfield Jr, Herman III’s father.
+"I just hope justice prevails in this situation because first of all, these officers are citizens before they're officers, so they should be held accountable by the laws and standards of this nation, just as we are,” said Herman Whitfield Jr., Herman III’s father.

 "I just echo what my husband said,” said Gladys Whitfield, Herman III’s mother.
 “Accountability for these officers who acted wrongly.
 There's no question about that in my mind."